yuichi192168/sumbong2gov/README.md

 1. Navigate to the **SQL Editor** in your Supabase project dashboard.
 2. Open the `setup.sql` file from this project, copy its contents, and run it in the SQL Editor.
 This will create the required tables and set the default admin password to **"ikulongnayanmgakurakot"**.
-3. (Optional) For sample data, open the `sample-data.sql` file, copy its contents, and run it in the SQL Editor.
-This will populate the dashboard with 10 sample grievances.

 ### 4. Install Dependencies